-For this reason, we always recommend making an LPA whilst you are able to.
-If you are making a will, it is a good time to talk to us about making an LPA.
-That way you can rest assured all your affairs will be in order and that everything will be much easier for your loved ones.
+For this reason, we always recommend making an LPA while you are able to.
+If you are making a Will, it is a good time to talk to us about making an LPA.
+That way you can rest assured that all your affairs will be in order and that everything will be much easier for your loved ones.

-It is worth noting that an LPA can only be made whilst a person possesses full mental capacity, so we always say: don’t put it off ‘until the time comes’ because it will be too late.
+It is worth noting that a Lasting Power of Attorney can only be made whilst a person possesses full mental capacity, so we always say: don’t put it off ‘until the time comes’ because it will be too late.